Gehtschon/Roboter_zentrale_web/README.md

 # Luftspaltroboter_Zentrale_Web

-Zentralen Simulation
+Central simulation

 In the Linux and Web Technologies workshop (WLW), a web application had to be developed.
 This was used as an opportunity to develop a central simulation for the air gap robot.
 This application can be used for testing in Project 6.

 ## Block Diagram